Bharti Airtel: Telenor India

 On 2 January 2017, The Economic Times reported that Airtel had entered into discussions with Telenor India to acquire the latter.
 On 23 February 2017, Airtel announced that it had entered into a definitive agreement to acquire Telenor.
 As part of the deal, Airtel will acquire Telenor India's assets and customers in all seven telecom circles that the latter operates in - Andhra Pradesh, Bihar, Maharashtra, Gujarat, Uttar Pradesh (East), Uttar Pradesh (West) and Assam.
 Airtel will gain a 43.4 MHz spectrum in the 1800 MHz band from the Telenor acquisition.
 Business Standard reported that it was a no-cash deal, but would cost Airtel ₹1,600 crore over a 10-year period due to spectrum license payments.

 Tikona 4G spectrum

-On 23 March 2017, The Economic Times reported that Airtel had acquired Tikona Digital Networks Pvt.
-Ltd's 4G spectrum for approximately ₹1,600 crores.
+On 23 March 2017, The Economic Times reported that Airtel had acquired Tikona Infinet Limited's 4G spectrum for approximately ₹1,600 crores.
 The deal also includes Tikona's 350 cellular sites in 5 circles.
 Tikona had purchased 20 MHz of 4G spectrum in the 2,300 MHz band in the 2010 auctions in Gujarat, Himachal Pradesh, Uttar Pradesh (East), Uttar Pradesh (West) and Rajasthan for ₹1,058 crores.
 Prior to the deal, Airtel did not hold any spectrum in the 2300 MHz band in UP (East), UP (West) and Rajasthan, and held 10 MHz each in Gujarat and Himachal Pradesh.
 Tikona's co-founder Rajesh Tiwari sent a legal notice to both companies for not providing details regarding the splitting of proceeds among shareholders.